The Bank of New York Mellon EMEA Cookie Notice for IM.BNYMELLON.COM

 "Session" Cookies are temporary and will expire at the end of a browser session; that is, when you leave a website.
 Session Cookies allow a website to recognize you and carry information as you navigate between pages during a single browser session and allow you to use the website efficiently.

 Below we describe the Cookies we deploy on our Websites, organised by the categories defined by the International Chamber of Commerce.
-This list (together with the rest of this notice) is reviewed every 3 months and is subject to change from time to time.
+This list (together with the rest of this notice) is reviewed on a regular basis and is subject to change from time to time.

 We will not set any cookies other than those that are Strictly Necessary without your consent.
 When we add new Third Party cookies we will seek your consent again, and we will always ask you to refresh your consent every 180 days.